 Speak up to clarify decisions and query these constructively.

-I haven managed news case updates effectively, within an alternating schedule between myself and other student.
+I have managed news case updates effectively, within an alternating schedule between myself and the other student.
 Continued communication and flexibility between ourselves maximises the speed of relaying the information, and ensures consistent performance.
 For example, when the other student was on sick leave, I took on multiple weeks of doing the updates, above those listed on the schedule.

 News general updates - taking on feedback from my line manager.
 I have reduced feedback.
 Also maintained the schedule through assessing work load capacity with DJ.
 I am always checking the news during the week for any relevant news stories or policy changes.
 This shows energy and enthusiasm for ensuring everyone in the unit is really up to date in the on-going discussions surrounding sexual offences and policing.